seancorfield/dot-clojure/README.md

 * Starts [Rebel Readline](https://github.com/bhauman/rebel-readline), if present on the classpath, else
 * Starts a CIDER-enhanced [nREPL Server](https://nrepl.org/), if `cider-nrepl` is present on the classpath, else
 * Starts an [nREPL Server](https://nrepl.org/), if present on the classpath.

+As of v1.1.0, can start a Rebel Readline REPL and an nREPL Server together.

 _Note 1: since the `repl.clj` code uses `requiring-resolve`, it requires at least Clojure 1.10.0!_